RuiXiWangTW/Crypto-Sentiment/README.md

 ## Time Series Forcasting/exponential smoothing

 ## Different types of LSTM models
-Run the corresponding LSTM notebook
+Run the corresponding notebooks in the LSTM folder, RMSE plot can be made by running "plot LSTM RMSE.ipynb"